hirasso/rh-admin-utils/README.md

 - Redirects uppercase URLs to lowercase on the frontend
 - Adds a badge with a count to the admin menu for pending reviews
 - Adds a download button to TinyMCE (classic editor)
-- Adds a global button to the admin bar to clear the cache (WP Super Cache only)
+- if WP Super Cache is installed, adds a button to the admin bar to clear the whole cache
 - Adds a WP CLI command `wp rhau acf-sync-field-groups` to sync all ACF field groups